-Evidence base: Analysis in ArcGIS using NRW Flood Map for Flooding from Surface Water and the Council 's Flood Risk Management flooding.
-Plan will be used to inform the assessment o Objective.
-The site option is located partially within an area of flood risk, or at risk of surface water flooding in parts of the site.
+Evidence base: Analysis in ArcGIS using NRW Flood Map for Planning and Risk of Flooding from Surface Water and the Council's Flood Risk Management Plan will be used to inform the assessment of effects against this SA Objective. + The site option is not located within an area of flood risk and is not at risk of surface water flooding.
+0 The site option is located partially within an area of flood risk, or at risk of surface water flooding in parts of the site.
 However, development could avoid this area, or suitable mitigation is available, with the potential for a residual neutral effect. ?
-There is an element of uncertainty until more detailed lower level surveys and assessments have been carried out.
-The site option is located partially within an area of flood risk, or at risk of surface water flooding in parts of the site.
+There is an element of uncertainty until more detailed lower level surveys and assessments have been carried out. area floor risk The site option is located partially within an area of flood risk, or at risk of surface water flooding in parts of the site.
 The areas of flood risk would be difficult to avoid, and mitigation is likely to be expensive/ difficult.
 The site option is located predominantly within an area of flood risk and is at risk of surface water flooding.
 No clear opportunities for mitigation.